codingBeanie/CostCatcher/readme.md

 # Cost Catcher
-Here a small application is being developed for analysing bank transactions.
-The goal is to get an overview over your spendings, as well manage the types or categories of your spendings for a deeper analysis.
+Cost Catcher is a small application for analysing bank transactions (via csv import).
+The goal is to get an overview over your spendings, as well as manage the types or categories of your spendings for a deeper analysis.
-Cost Catcher will be a webpage-driven application (based on Django) that will be packed as native running app.
+Cost Catcher will be a webpage-driven application (based on Django and Vue.js) that will be packed as native running app.

 # Features
 * import CSV-File with bank transactions